 The purpose of the Rainbow Educator program is to build awareness, educate, and engage the USD community around identities such as sexual orientation, gender, race, ethnicity, and class, while promoting inclusion and visibility of the Lesbian, Gay, Bisexual, and Transgendered (LGBT) community.
 Rainbow Educators are committed to holding themselves and others accountable for working against all forms of oppression.

 Rainbow Educator Advisory Team

 The purpose of the Rainbow Educator Advisory Team (REAT) is to assist the United Front Multicultural Center (UFMC) Director and Associate Director on program planning and development that supports the purpose of both the RE program and the UFMC.
 REAT members are appointed based on recommendations from the REAT and the UFMC Associate Director.
 They serve annual terms with option for reappointment.
-Please click here to learn more on the REAT.
+Learn more on the REAT.

 After two years of receiving funding from the Irvine Foundation and Cultural Competencies Project Team, in the 2001-2002 academic year, the program was institutionalized and funded through the Student Affairs Division and housed within the Office of Student Affairs at USD.